Accepting Block

 Difficulty Adjustment Algorithm

-The algorithm which adjusts mining difficulty on the Kaspa network, to ensure actual block production rate is at approximately the target production rate.
+The algorithm which adjusts mining difficulty on the Kaspa network.
+Mining difficulty is adjusted to ensure actual block production rate remains at approximately the desired rate.
 Current target block rate is 10 blocks per second.
+Formally, the difficulty adjustment algorithm adjusts the target, rather than a literal “difficulty” variable.
+The difficulty value is then derived from target.

 Effective TPS (e-TPS)